-In the fall of 2008, the company where I am employed had a major physical office reorganization.
+In the fall of 2008, my then-employer had a major physical office reorganization.
 I was relocated to the Executive Wing, a region of the office in the southern end of the building where only SVPs and their assistants sat.
 I was the non-executive member of one of the smallest departments in the company; the other smallest department, one guy who shared my boss, was relocated with me to this strange outpost.

 Most of our friends would no longer come to visit us.
 We felt isolated, and alone.